Nutrient-dense and delicious, low carb vegetables are the superheroes of a healthy low carb eating plan!

 - Smoothies — add a handful of frozen spinach or kale!

-- Stir fries — add bulk to your meal with veggies sauted in your a stir fry sauce.
+- Stir-fries — add bulk to your meal with veggies sauteed in your stir fry sauce.

-- Omelettes and scrambles — saute and toss them on in!
+- Omelets and scrambles — saute and toss them on in!

 How Do I Balance The Carbs In Vegetables?

 Vegetables tend to be mostly carbs.
 So if you want to balance your macros, add some more fat and protein!

 For example, when you make a low carb side dishes like salad, drizzle a little olive oil, slice some avocados, or toss in low carb nuts!
 Not only will these add delightful texture to your salad, they’ll also boost your meal with heart-healthy fats!

-What Are Some Food To Avoid When Trying To Balance The Carbs?
+What Are Some Foods To Avoid When Trying To Balance The Carbs?

 In terms of foods to avoid, because vegetables are mainly carbs, you don’t want to consume more carb-heavy foods.